raskrreia/FMTD-DSP-Project/README.md

 To use the project, follow these steps:

-1-A.Clone the repository by opening your Command Prompt.
+1-A. Clone the repository by opening your Command Prompt.
 Type the following:

 ```
 git clone https://github.com/miaabbygaleflores/FMTD-DSP-Project.git